 All reports are governed by the Tax Practitioners Board for Registered Tax Agents which essentially means that when each quantity surveyor is reviewing the same property, all construction costs must be the same and cannot deviate too far, after all it is the same building!
 The only difference with Thrifty Tax Depreciation is we’re much faster and much more affordable!

-Thrifty Tax Depreciation are a well-oiled engine of experts that know what property investors want and how quickly that want it.
-Especially tax time!
+The team at Thrifty Tax Depreciation are experts who know what property investors want and how quickly that want it.
+Especially during tax time!
 That’s why all year round, we prepare reports in a fast and efficient 1-3 business days from the time we receive your payment.
 Where we may require more time is when the information may be insufficient, but we’ll always let you know upon reviewing the information and having received your funds.

 Yes, we can match (or potentially even exceed) any guarantees provided by other quantity surveyors once we have been provided with property address and confirmed the guarantee is legitimate.